fonttools/fonttools/Doc/source/designspaceLib/scripting.rst

     s0 = SourceDescriptor()
     s0.path = "my/path/to/thin.ufo"
-    s0.name = "master.thin"
+    s0.name = "source.thin"
     s0.location = dict(weight=0)
     doc.addSource(s0)

 -  You'll need to have at least 2 sources in your document, so go ahead and add another one.
--  The **location** attribute is a dictionary with the designspace location for this master.
+-  The **location** attribute is a dictionary with the designspace location for this source.
 -  The axis names in the location have to match one of the ``axis.name`` values you defined before.
 -  The **path** attribute is the absolute path to an existing UFO.